Asana vs Monday.com for Project Management 2026: Which One Is Actually Worth Your Money?

 - Monday.com Pro: ~$11,400/year

-That's a $3,600 gap at 50 seats.
-Monday.com gets meaningfully more cost-effective at scale when you compare similar feature levels.
-Asana's Advanced tier is noticeably pricier for what you get, and that's my honest take.
+That's nearly a $3,600 annual difference at 50 seats.
+Monday.com becomes meaningfully more cost-effective at scale when you're comparing Pro-level features.
+Asana's Advanced tier is noticeably pricier for what you get — and that's my honest opinion, not just a number on a chart.

 Customer Support

-Both offer email and ticket support on paid plans, with live chat available at higher tiers.
-Asana has a solid Community Forum and thorough documentation — if you like figuring things out on your own, you'll appreciate that.
-Monday.com has 24/7 support on Enterprise and a more engaged onboarding team, with dedicated account managers coming in earlier.
+Both tools offer email and ticket support across all paid plans, with live chat available on higher tiers.
+Asana has a well-regarded Community Forum and genuinely extensive documentation — if you're the type who'd rather figure it out yourself, Asana is great for that.
+Monday.com offers 24/7 support on Enterprise and has a more proactive onboarding team, with dedicated CSMs kicking in earlier in the customer journey.

 Mobile App

-Both apps work, but neither is going to win design awards.
-You can create tasks, update statuses, and check timelines on both — but managing complex projects from your phone on either platform is more of a "quick check" experience.
-Asana's app loads faster and rates slightly higher on app stores.
-Monday's mobile app improved over the last year but still lags on complex dashboard views.
+Both apps are functional but neither is going to win any design awards.
+You can create tasks, update statuses, and check timelines on both — but honestly, managing complex projects from your phone on either platform is more of a "quick check" experience than a real work session.
+Asana's mobile app is slightly better rated on app stores and loads faster.
+Monday's mobile app improved meaningfully in 2025-26 but still lags on complex dashboard views.

 Winner: Asana (slightly)